SAP/luigi/docs/authorization-events.md

 The first parameter is always the current **settings** object of the currently active authorization provider.
 This object contains the user provider configuration with the default values.
 The second parameter is optional and it is either **authData** or **error**.

-You can disable the default behavior by making the function return `false`.
+You can disable the default behavior of `onAuthExpired` and `onAuthError` by making the function return `false`.
 As a result, the lifecycle execution stops with this function.
 This, however, may lead to blank pages after the user logs out since typically the page redirects to a logout, login or home page.

 ## Events